 Fibromyalgia and lupus have many similar symptoms and are both chronic health conditions.
-However, though many symptoms are similar, these are definitely two different conditions with different prognosis and treatment options.
+However, though many symptoms are similar, these are two different conditions with different prognosis.
 With that in mind, we’ll take a close look at both conditions so you can see how they differ.
 Then we will introduce you to a natural way to find relief from many of the symptoms of fibromyalgia.

 What Is Fibromyalgia?